Global Entity Disambiguation with BERT: Model

-Our global model addresses ED by resolving mentions sequentially for $N$ steps.
-The model is described in Algorithm \ref{alg:global-ed}.
+Our global ED model resolves mentions sequentially for $N$ steps (see Algorithm \ref{alg:global-ed}).
 First, the model initializes the entity of each mention using the \texttt{[MASK]} token.
-Then, for each step, the model predicts an entity for each mention, selects a mention with the highest probability produced by the softmax function in Eq.\eqref{eq:ed-prediction} in all unresolved mentions, and resolves the selected mention by assigning the predicted entity to the mention.
-This model is denoted as \textbf{confidence-order} in the remainder of the paper.
-Furthermore, we test a baseline model that selects a mention by its order of appearance in the document and denote it by \textbf{natural-order}.
+Then, for each step, it predicts an entity for each \texttt{[MASK]} token, selects the prediction with the highest probability produced by the softmax function in Eq.\eqref{eq:ed-prediction}, and resolves the corresponding mention by assigning the predicted entity to it.
+This model is denoted as \textbf{confidence-order}.
+We also test a model that selects mentions according to their order of appearance in the document and denote it by \textbf{natural-order}.